nus-cs2113-AY2021S1/tp/docs/team/matthewgani.md

         - Added and maintained the table of contents with hyperlinks, made the headings with numberings

     - Developer Guide:
+        - Added implementation details for the `add` feature, with a sequence diagram and class diagram.
-        - Added implementation details for the `add` and `extract` feature, with UML diagrams.
+        - Added implementation details for the `extract` feature, with a sequence diagram and class diagram.
-        - Added and maintained the table of contents with hyperlinks
+        - Added and maintained the table of contents with hyperlinks.
-        - Wrote the Setting up, getting started section
+        - Added the Setting up, getting started section.
-        - Wrote the first 2 Use cases
+        - Added Use cases.

 - **Community:**
     - Assisted with peer review for other group's PR [1](https://github.com/nus-cs2113-AY2021S1/tp/pull/1/files)